 The individual now has to wait 4 months before he or she is eligible for Medicaid, even though he or she no longer has the assets to pay for the nursing home expenses.

-Without proper planning, anyone could fall into this situation.
+Without proper planning with a Medicaid Lawyer, anyone could fall into this situation.

 How does Medicaid treat jointly held assets?